 Previously, I was a postdoral research fellow at the University of Oxford, in the lab of Pr.
 Mark Sansom working on cell signalling and modeling membrane receptors at the cell surface [1,2].
 I have modeled the aggregation of porins at the surface of large bacterial membrane patches .

+Before, I was a postdoc researcher in the field of molecular visualization at the CEA (Commissariat à l'énergie atomique et aux énergies alternatives).
+I worked on GPU computing for modeling and visualization of huge molecular systems .
 I have developed new molecular metaphors to better understand the dynamics of the evolution of molecular bonds and the representation of Coarse Grain models using hyperboloids .
-I am also working on molecular visualization using GPU capabilities.
+I have also worked on molecular visualization using GPU capabilities.

-Research associate position at the Structural Bioinformatics & Computational Biochemistry group at the University of Oxford, Oxford, UK (more details here).
-Modeling of Cell Signaling.
+November 2011-February 2017 Research associate position at the Structural Bioinformatics & Computational Biochemistry group at the University of Oxford, Oxford, UK.
+Modeling of cell signaling.
 Membrane proteins aggregation.
-I am funded by a Welcome Trust grant.
-I am using molecular visualization as well as high performance computing to better understand complex systems at cell surfaces.
+I was funded by a Welcome Trust grant.
+I was using molecular visualization as well as high performance computing to better understand complex systems at cell surfaces.
 Supervisor: Pr.
 M. S.P.
 Sansom

 February 2010-June 2011 Post-doc position at CEA, Arpajon, France.
 Visualisation of huge molecular systems (millions of atoms) applied to physics.
 High performance computing on hybrid clusters (CPUs/GPUs) for molecular dynamics simulations.
 Supervisor: Dr. J.P.
 Nominé